Klang Valley Integrated Transit System

-The Klang Valley Integrated Transit System is an integrated transport network that primarily serves the area of Klang Valley and Greater Kuala Lumpur.
+The Klang Valley Integrated Transit System is an integrated transport network that primarily serves the Klang Valley region and Greater Kuala Lumpur in Malaysia.
 The system commenced operations in August 1995 with the introduction of commuter rail service on the existing rail between Kuala Lumpur and Rawang.
-The system have since expanded and currently consists of 11 fully operating rail lines in a radial formation; two commuter rail lines, six rapid transit lines, one bus rapid transit line and two airport rail links to the Kuala Lumpur International Airport's (KLIA) Terminal 1 and Terminal 2, and one temporarily suspended airport rail link to the Sultan Abdul Aziz Shah Airport.
-The system encompasses 528.4 km of grade-separated railway with 197 operational stations.
+The system have since expanded and currently consists of 12 fully operating rail lines in a radial formation; two commuter rail lines, 7 rapid transit lines, 1 bus rapid transit line, 2 airport rail links to the Kuala Lumpur International Airport's (KLIA) Terminal 1 and Terminal 2, and one temporarily suspended airport rail link to the Sultan Abdul Aziz Shah Airport.
+The system encompasses 593.3 km of grade-separated railway with 216 operational stations.

 History

 Rail transit in Kuala Lumpur and Selangor began in 1886 when a railway line from Kuala Lumpur to Bukit Kuda (just outside Klang) was opened.
 The line remains operational to this day as the Tanjung Malim-Port Klang Line.